igorwojda/android-showcase/README.md

 <img src="misc/image/application_anim.gif" width="336" align="right" hspace="20">

-Min API level is set to [`21`](https://android-arsenal.com/api?level=21), so presented approach is suitable for over [85% of devices](https://developer.android.com/about/dashboards) running Android.
+Min API level is set to [`21`](https://android-arsenal.com/api?level=21), so the presented approach is suitable for over [85% of devices](https://developer.android.com/about/dashboards) running Android.
 This project takes advantage of many popular libraries and tools of the Android ecosystem.
-Most of the libraries are in stable version, unless there is a good reason to use non-stable dependency.
+Most of the libraries are in the stable version, unless there is a good reason to use non-stable dependency.

 * Tech-stack